You are here

 - A copy of the IRB Approval or Contingent Approval letter: (if contingent approval was issued, obtaining the CoC must be the only remaining contingency to be met)

 - IRB-reviewed and approved informed consent/assent documentation (if contingent approval was issued, the documentation will not display the approval watermark)

 Combine the application materials into a single PDF document and email it to the University of Michigan Office of Research (UMOR) at HRPPCoCgroup@umich.edu.
 Include your campus mailing address in the email.
 You will receive a confirmatory email for receipt of your materials.
 Once the letter of assurance has been signed, you will receive a PDF version via email and a hard copy will be sent to your campus mailing address.

 Each agency may have their own application process and set of submission instructions for new, amended, or extended CoCs.
 For additional information, please see:

-- NIH: Detailed Application Instructions for Certificate of Confidentiality: Extramural Research Projects (application requirements; NOTE: Use the NIH online application when seeking a new CoC.
-Use the instructions for Extramural Projects when amending an existing CoC); CoC Contacts (Consult with your NIH representative for additional information or assistance)
+- NIH: Detailed Application Instructions for Certificate of Confidentiality: Extramural Research Projects (NOTE: Use the NIH online application when seeking a new CoC.
+Use the instructions for Extramural Projects when amending or extending/renewing an existing CoC.
+See guidance links below); CoC Contacts (Consult with your NIH representative for additional information or assistance)